 The following table lists all files the example requires.

-The CAD export procedure generates one SimMechanics Import XML file and a set of STL files.
+The CAD export procedure generates one SimMechanics Import XML file and a set of geometry files.
 The XML file contains the structure of the assembly and the parameters that define each part.
-The STL files define the 3-D geometry of each part.
+The geometry files define the 3-D surface shapes of the CAD parts.
 Once the export procedure is complete, you can import the SimMechanics Import XML file into SimMechanics.
 SimMechanics uses the file to automatically generate a new SimMechanics Second Generation model.

 You can export a CAD assembly in first- or second-generation formats.
 Export in first-generation format generates a Physical Modeling XML file.
 Export in second-generation format generates a SimMechanics Import XML file.